jingbof/rets-client/README.md

 Extended support for Real Estate Board of Greater Vancouver (REBGV), ensuring seamless integration for this region's data.

+**2. Thumbnail Object Support**

+Added support for the `Thumbnail` object, enabling the retrieval and display of smaller, optimized versions of images for faster loading and preview purposes.

-**2. Location Support for Objects**
+**3. Location Support for Objects**

-The getObject method now includes location support, allowing for direct retrieval of location data when available.
+The `getObject` method now includes `location` support, allowing for direct retrieval of location data when available.

-**3. Multiple Objects in Single Request**
+**4. Multiple Objects in Single Request**

 You can now request multiple objects (e.g., multiple images) in a single request for better performance and easier handling.